Reprinted with permission from Media Matters for America.

 Times executive editor Dean Baquet remains defiant and is lashing out at critics; even one who writes for the Times.

-As for Russia allegedly trying to help elect Trump, Media Matters recently highlighted
+As for Russia allegedly trying to help elect Trump, Media Matters recently highlighted the Times’ October 31 article, which was headlined, “Investigating Donald Trump, F.B.I.
+Sees No Clear Link to Russia.”

 We noted that an avalanche of revelations have since confirmed the FBI did suspect there were ties between Russia and Trump during the campaign.
 And when it was published, it was gleefully endorsed by the conservative media as proof that any speculation of there being Russia-Trump connection had been debunked by Times.